m3db/m3/docs/operational_guide/placement_configuration.md

 ### Placement Operations

+**NOTE**: If you find yourself performing operations on seed nodes, please refer to the seed node-specific sections below before making changes.

 The instructions below all contain sample curl commands, but you can always review the API documentation by navigating to

 `http://<M3_COORDINATOR_HOST_NAME>:<CONFIGURED_PORT(default 7201)>/api/v1/openapi` or our [online API documentation](https://m3db.io/openapi/).